kemorick/PowHERful-2019/README.md

 ![Dialog screen showing dialog node tree and node with try it out panel opened for testing Watson.][dialogTryText]

 Let's make this a little more useful.
-Hit "Customize" to the right of the Create Ticket name field.
+Hit "Customize" to the right of the order name field.
 A modal will appear.

 We are going to be using slots, so turn on the toggle and check the ```Prompt for everything``` box.